Symantec/389dsS3Backup/README.md

   * Single backup: backup\_ldap singleBackup
   * Restore:  backup\_ldap singleBackup

+Other stuff:
-You can aske for help by:  backup\_ldap --help
+* You can ask for help by:  backup\_ldap --help
+* The default location for the configuration file is './backup\_config.yml' (can be overriden by command line)
+* you can opt-out of putting some sensitive credentials in the config file and pass them as environment variables.
+* The admin 389 ds password required to to backup will be asked in the command line.